kloparn/advent-of-code-2025/readme.md

 Anyway, this year im doing the boring and more picky VIM path, no auto correct, suggestion, linting, nothing.
 But as a fun twist, i am after solver a question seeing how co-pilot can make my solution much easier.

+## Overview
+As this was the first Advent of Code solved, i wanted to mark down what parts i had issues with and help on.

+ - Day 1: No help, about 2 hours
+ - Day 2: No help, about 3 hours
+ - Day 3: No help, on and off for about 9 days.
+ - Day 4: No help, about 2 hours
+ - Day 5: No help, about 1 hour, math really came in handy this AoC
+ - Day 6: No help, about 3 hours, again Math!
+ - Day 7: google help, about 4 hours
+ - Day 8: No help, about 3 hours
+ - Day 9: part 1 no help, part 2 however i asked co-pilot to explain and teach me about the way of checking efficiently, about 6 hours
+ - Day 10: part 1 no help, part 2 some discussion with Co-pilot and learning about Gaussian elimination, about 5 hours
+ - Day 11: part 1 no help, part 2 major back and forth on how todo this with co-pilot, learned about DAGS (Direct acyclic graph), about 4 hours
+ - Day 12: part 1 half help half not, apparently you can cheap this solution fully, but i didn't.
+Co-pilot teaches new things.

+In summary, this years AoC Was deffo shorter, but it still game me a run for my time (not money), and was a fun way this year to measure my growths as a developer.
+I've figured out that even when you are stuck on something, trying new things should not be scary, but more a positive way of learning new things.

+I've done AoC now for about 4 years, and everytime i am annoying as some puzzles and happy i solve stuff and angry that i can't read, but always in the end i am satsified on where i end.
+This time around i managed to complete the whole calendar, i am happy and will now know more for next time.

+I've also taken the time to write all of the code in VIM where i had no help with linting or otherstuff, i am just very picky so i manually do the linting part
 ## Notes from the days.

 ### Day 1